skmichaelson/dotnet-core-2-for-cf/README.md

 	`git clone https://github.com/skmichaelson/dotnet-core-2-for-cf.git`

-1. Open the directory for the sample web application:
+1. Open the directory for this Git repository:

 	`cd dotnet-core-2-for-cf`

+1. Open the subdirectory for the SampleWebApp application:

+	`cd SampleWebApp`

 1. Publish the app to a known directory: